-The Bonds constitute direct obligations of the District payable from a continuing direct annual ad valorem tax levied against all taxable property located within the District, without legal limitation as to rate or amount.
-See "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS" and "CURRENT PUBLIC SCHOOL FINANCE SYSTEM".
-Additionally, the payment of the Bonds is expected to be guaranteed by the corpus of the Permanent School Fund of the State of Texas.
-See "APPENDIX F - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM".
+The Bonds constitute direct obligations of the District payable from a continuing direct annual ad valorem tax levied against all taxable property located within the District, without legal limitation as to rate or amount (see "STATE AND LOCAL FUNDING OF SCHOOL DISTRICTS IN TEXAS") (see "CURRENT PUBLIC SCHOOL FINANCE SYSTEM").
+Additionally, the payment of the Bonds is expected to be guaranteed by the corpus of the Permanent School Fund of the State of Texas. (see "APPENDIX E - THE PERMANENT SCHOOL FUND GUARANTEE PROGRAM")